Message from the Dean

 - Offers outstanding online academic programs for clinicians and aspiring advanced practice nurses and leaders

 - Builds on a tradition of serving our local community with our Community-Based Health and Wellness Center for Older Adults in many Pittsburgh neighborhoods - these client focused interdisciplinary clinics are designed to prevent unnecessary hospitalization and premature institutionalization of low income older adults.

 - Our Center for Research for Underserved and Vulnerable Populations is dedicated to building a community of scholars that includes both faculty and students with a particular emphasis on topics related to health disparities, cultural competence, and chronic deviations from health.

 - Exciting study abroad opportunities in our BSN, MSN, and PhD Programs

-- Host the annual Rita M. McGinley Symposium Exploring Social Justice for Vulnerable Populations
+- Host the annual McGinley-Rice Symposium Exploring Social Justice for Vulnerable Populations

 - A knowledgeable, caring committed faculty who are expert clinicians, researchers, teachers, and mentors